On this page

 Next steps

-• Residence Card issuance at Immigration Services Agency office
+- If approved, the applicant receives a Residence Card at the Immigration Services Agency office.

 Verification

-This guide is based on official ISA instructions for the PR Application and is updated whenever there are changes in form editions or filing rules.
-Always confirm the current requirements on the official ISA website.
+#This guide is derived from official ISA instructions for PR Application and is updated when form editions or filing rules change.
+Always verify current requirements at the official ISA website.

 FAQs